In re Ah Lung: Facts

-Jung Ah Lung, a Chinese-ethnic person, was born in British-subjugated Hong Kong.
-At the time, China had partially ceded Hong Kong to the British through the 1842 agreement Treaty of Nanking.
+Jung Ah Lung, a Chinese-ethnic person, was born in British Hong Kong.
+At the time, China had partially ceded Hong Kong to the British through the 1842 Treaty of Nanking.

 In the 1880s, Ah Lung immigrated to the United States as a laborer.
-After the ship landed in San Francisco Bay, Ah Lung was denied entry into the country and detained on board the steamship Oceanic.

-Following detention, Ah Lung filed a writ of habeas corpus seeking release from his on-board confinement.
+After his ship landed in San Francisco Bay, Ah Lung was denied admission into the United States and detained aboard the steamship Oceanic.
+Following his denial of admission, Ah Lung petitioned for a writ of habeas corpus and sought release from his detention.